Rockvilla Tours - Shetland

-From 2016 we will be in a position to offer exclusive Shetland tours to our guests.
+We are in a position to offer exclusive Shetland tours to our guests.

 Some suggestions for tours are:

-The North West Mainland.
-Here we would aim for the Esha Ness lighthouse.
+2. The North West Mainland/EshaNess Here we would aim for the Esha Ness lighthouse.
 The coastal scenery is just epic (sorry to use a term I have picked up from tv adverts, but one that is justified here), and the cliffs at the lighthouse are the remains of an extinct volcano.
 We would see ponies and lots of bird life.

-Both Anona and I look forward to seeing you at Rockvilla (whether or not you decide to take a tour).
+We both look forward to seeing you at Rockvilla (whether or not you decide to take a tour).